humanman/flask_app/readme.md

 -	`Arrays` in Ruby are called `Lists` in Python.
 -	`Hashes` in Ruby are called `Dictionaries`, or `Dicts` in Python.
 -	`Booleans` in Ruby are 'true' and 'false', in Python they are capitalized as 'True' and 'False'.
-Also, empty strings, lists, dicts, etc are truthy in Python, unlike Ruby.
+Also, empty strings, lists, dicts, etc are falsy in Python, unlike Ruby.
 -	`Null` in Ruby is `None` in Python

 ####Functions and Loops